 Payday loans are incredibly easy to apply for and access.
 According to the Citizens Advice Bureau (CAB) Payday Loans Survey, 98% of borrowers stated that they found payday loans easy to use.
 However, ease of access to money makes this source of financing potentially dangerous.
 It is the model of payday loan companies to make loans easy to access – after all, they are designed to be used in an emergency when you need money quickly.
 But, payday loans are easy to misuse and can cause many to end up in a cycle of debt.
 With a payday loan, you can get your money with minimal effort, but that doesn’t mean you shouldn’t take precautions to protect yourself and carry out proper research before making an application.
 In this guide, we look at how to use payday loans safely, the Financial Conduct Authority (FCA) regulations around payday loans and some of the things you should check before taking out a payday loan.

 In today’s market, there are a vast array of lenders offering payday loans in the UK, generally with an easy online application and quick payout.
 By merely completing information online, you could receive a payout the same day, making online payday loans one of the easiest and fastest ways to access money.
-However, it is essential that where you need a quick solution, you are aware that there are other options for short-term borrowing.
+However, it is essential that you are aware that there are other options for short-term borrowing where you need a quick solution.
 For example:

 Borrowing from friends or family